dotnet/corefx/Documentation/project-docs/dogfooding.md

 </configuration>

 ```
-Obviously **you need to update path in the XML to be the path to output directory for your build**.
+Obviously **you need to update the path in the XML to be the path to output directory for your build**.

 On Windows you also have the alternative of modifying the Nuget.Config
 at `%HOMEPATH%\AppData\Roaming\Nuget\Nuget.Config` (`~/.nuget/NuGet/NuGet.Config` on Linux) with the new location.